-Kane is within touching distance of Smith, who finished with a tally of 208, but he still has some way to go if he wants to catch Greaves on 266.
+Kane has surpassed Smith, who finished with a tally of 208, but he still has some way to go if he wants to catch Greaves on 266.
 For the time being, Greaves has a superior goals-per-game ratio, but with Kane having time on his side, there's every chance he can make his way to the top.

-The 200th goal in Kane’s whole career, loans away from Spurs included, came in July 2020 after 350 appearances, and that record looks even better when you stand him next to some of the modern-day big-hitters.
+The 200th goal in Kane’s entire career - including loan spells - came in July 2020 after 350 appearances, and that record looks even more impressive when you stand him next to some of the modern-day big-hitters.

 100 Premier League goals